Keith Blayney Homepage Gregynog CastleBlayney Blayney Barons Blayney History

 his services for the House of York against

-Henry VI and the Lancastrians, he was then
+Henry VI and the Lancastrians.
+In the same

-made Knight of the Garter in 1462, and in
+in 1462 was made Knight of the Garter, in

 King Edward VI commanded that Sir William